Anonymynas/Registration/README.md

 # Registration
-This is a simple log in and sign up registration softwre UI.
+This is a simple log in and sign up registration software UI.